astizm/Lab-Eleven/README.md

 Explanation of linked lists
 - introduction

--advantages vs disadvantages/strengths and weaknesses
+if this, then this
+searches for values

+-doubly linked list  to return to previous node

+Advantages vs disadvantages/strengths and weaknesses -insertion or deletion of elements at head or tail is possible without restructuring -Access to nodes is also sequential
+-

 include psuedocode and diagrams
 APA referencing